Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/countermeasures.md

 ### AN/ALE-40 Power On Indicator Light (Green)

-The AN/ALE-40 power on indicator light is green.
-It illuminates when the flares select switch is set to NORMAL and at least one of the chaff and flare mode knobs are in any position other than OFF.
+This green light illuminates when the Flares
+Select switch is set to NORMAL and at least one of the chaff and flare mode knobs are in any position other than OFF.

 ### Flares Indicator Light (Amber)

-The FLARES indicator light is amber.
-It illuminates when the flares select switch is set to FLARES.
-When illuminated, flares can be dispensed by pressing the front cockpit dispense button regardless of programmer and CCU settings, if the flaps and speed brakes are retracted.
+This amber indicator illuminates when the Flares Select switch is set to FLARES.

+When illuminated, flares can be dispensed by pressing the front cockpit dispense button regardless of programmer and CCU settings, provided the flaps and speed brakes are retracted.

 ## Dispense Button (Pilot Cockpit)